jacwah/treef/README.md

     make test

 The tests will run with Valgrind's memcheck if installed.
-See TESTING.md for help on writing test cases.
+See TESTING.md.